chrRtg/eve-skylizer/README.md

 * Deny access by EVE-Online player names
 * A granular role-rights-permission system to manage who is allowed to use what.
 * User, Role and Permission administration interface
-* set one player name as application adminstrator, also with the capability to add more administators
+* set one player name as application administrator, also with the capability to add more administrators
-* requires PHP 7.0 or better
 * uses [Zend Framework 3](https://github.com/zendframework/zendframework)
-* requires MySQL 5.6 or better
 * based on the fantastic [Role Demo Sample from olegkrivtsov](https://github.com/olegkrivtsov/using-zf3-book-samples/tree/master/roledemo)
 * uses some more libraries, see below in the *thank you* section.

 ## Installation

-You need to have Apache 2.4 HTTP server, PHP v.7 or later with `gd` and `intl` extensions, and MySQL 5.6 or later.
+To download skŸlizer as a ZIP archive, click the Clone or Download button.
+When download is complete, unpack the archive to some directory.

-Download skylizer to some directory (it can be your home dir or `/var/www/html`) and run Composer as follows:
+It can be your home dir or `/var/www/html`).

+Then run Composer as follows:

 ```
 php composer.phar install